 When a consumer is searching for something on Google or other search engines such as Bing, 40% of the time they are looking for something local.
 Proximity searches can be lumped into two categories: geo-modified and non-geo modified searches.
 Remember when we would all search for something and write near me at the end of it?
 Nowadays, it is implied that consumers are searching for local businesses, so they do not need to include the near me.
-This is what is called non-geo modified searches.
+This is what is called a non-geo modified search.

-Non-geo modified searches are searches that do not include a location at the end of the keyword(s).
+Non-geo modified searches do not include a location at the end of the keyword(s).
 If somebody were searching for coffee shops and just typed "coffee shops" into Google, they would automatically get results that are closest to them, as search engines heavily rely on proximity when a location is not specified.

 Relevance has a ton of aspects to it, so we will just cover the basics.
 Relevance can deal with your Google My Business listing, content on your website, and much more.
 Hopefully, these tips will help you keep your business relevant in the eyes of search engines.

 When creating your Google My Business listing, make sure the selected category best fits your company.
 You wouldn't want to own a laundromat and have your listing come up under searches for department stores, so be sure that you only select categories that are most relevant to your business.
 Another important factor when first creating your Google My Business listing is adding a business description.
 Keywords within this description will help Google give the most relevant search results to a consumer.

 Believe it or not, the content on your website will have an impact on local SEO.
 When a user searches for something, Google crawls through sites, analyzing the information within the website and pulling keywords, so it is important to use language that an everyday person might type into a Google search bar.